PaoloFabrizio/DSBDA-Project-Tripadvisor-2024/Hypothesis.md

 ## Metrics
-To prove/disprove our hypotheses, we can propose the following metrics:
+To prove/disprove the first hypothesis, we can propose the following metrics:

 - num_award.
 The number of awards.
 This metrics is linked to H1.
 - vegetarian_friendly, vegan_options, gluten_free.
 They are defined as binary value that tells if the restaurant offers the related option or not.
 This metrics is linked to H2.